Upper-atmospheric lightning: Blue jets

+Blue jets emanate upwards from cloud tops at speeds of about 100–140 km/s and have a conical shape extending up to around 50 km in altitude, lasting 200 to 300 milliseconds.
+They are also brighter than sprites and, as implied by their name, are blue in color.
+The color is believed to be due to a set of blue and near-ultraviolet emission lines from neutral and ionized molecular nitrogen.
 Blue jets are believed to be initiated as "normal" lightning discharges between the upper positive charge region in a thundercloud and a negative "screening layer" present above this charge region.
 The positive end of the leader network fills the negative charge region before the negative end fills the positive charge region, and the positive leader subsequently exits the cloud and propagates upward.
+Blue jets are mainly generated by thunderstorms with high rates of negative cloud-to-ground lightning.
 It was previously believed that blue jets were not directly related to lightning flashes, and that the presence of hail somehow led to their occurrence.
-They are also brighter than sprites and, as implied by their name, are blue in color.
-The color is believed to be due to a set of blue and near-ultraviolet emission lines from neutral and ionized molecular nitrogen.
 They were first recorded on October 21, 1989, on a monochrome video of a thunderstorm on the horizon taken from the Space Shuttle as it passed over Australia.
 Blue jets occur much less frequently than sprites.
 By 2007, fewer than a hundred images had been obtained.
 The majority of these images, which include the first color imagery, are associated with a single thunderstorm.
 These were taken in a series of 1994 aircraft flights to study sprites.
 More recently, the source and formation of blue jets has been observed from the International Space Station.